 Ready for a Successful Software Implementation?

 Growing pains can be tough on any business.
 Learning new technologies, adapting to new business processes, and navigating the associated corporate cultural changes can be a real challenge.
-But by taking the time to develop a proactive software implementation process based on a thorough project plan, you can be sure your entire organisation is ready to roll out on the road to a successful, and CIO-approved, implementation.
+But by taking the time to develop a proactive software implementation process based on a thorough project plan, you can be sure your entire organization is ready to roll out on the road to a successful, and CIO-approved, implementation.